DeepRank/3D-Vac/docs/hpc_notes.md

 ```
 - Now you can see the contents of REMOTE_PATH on your LOCAL_PATH, and using them to run scripts *locally*.
 - To unmount use `diskutil umount force LOCAL_PATH`.
+- Note that if you try to read files to your local machine from Snellius, each file will be downloaded from the remote every time.
+If you try to populate in bulk a list with all certain files names, for example, if they are thousands you can get stucked.
+Run the script from Snellius instead.

 ## Remote development locally using SSH